davepeck/cats-and-dogs-grid/README.md

 All code lives in `src/`.
 You'll probably want to start by editing `app.tsx` and `index.scss`.

 This template has built-in [GitHub Actions](https://github.com/features/actions) that automatically build and deploy any changes you make to the `main` branch directly to [GitHub Pages](https://pages.github.com).
+That means you may never need to think about deployment; it just works!

 ### How can I use this?